rust-lang/rust-forge/src/policies/llm-usage.md

 ## Appendix

-### No witch hunts
+### It's not your job to play detective
 ["The optimal amount of fraud is not zero"](https://www.bitsaboutmoney.com/archive/optimal-amount-of-fraud/).
 Do not try to be the police for whether someone has used an LLM.
 If it's clear they've broken the rules, point them to this policy; if it's borderline, report it to the mods and move on.

 Conversely, lying about whether you've used an LLM is an instant [code of conduct](https://rust-lang.org/policies/code-of-conduct/) violation.
-If you are not sure where you fall in this policy, please talk to us.
+If you are not sure where something you would like to do falls in this policy, please talk to us.
 Don't try to hide it.

 ### Responsibility

-All contributions are your responsibility; you cannot place any blame on an LLM.
+Your contributions are your responsibility; you cannot place any blame on an LLM.
 - ℹ️ This includes when asking people to address review comments originally authored by an LLM.
 See "review bots" under ⚠️ above.

-### "originally authored"
+### The meaning of "originally authored"

 This document uses the phrase "originally authored" to mean "text that was generated by an LLM (and then possibly edited by a human)".
 No amount of editing can change authorship; authorship sets the initial style and it is very hard to change once it's set.